centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

     pertaining to a service.
 -   How many historical days should we use to calculate the projection:
     This period should show the evolution of the metric.
--   Type the name the reporting period you want to use (has to be calculated by Centreon BI).
+-   Type the name of the reporting period you want to use (must be calculated by Centreon BI).
 -   Base: Base for division (1000 or 1024).
 -   Chart type: Indicate type of graph for availability and performance.